vjlab/resources/README.md

  - Maximum likelihood
  - Bayesian statistics
  - MCMC - the most difficult of the lot.
 Don't bother if you don't need to know this.

-The domain-specific application of these to phylogenetics will be covered in tutorials available in this repo (coming soon).

 ### Phylogenetics Concepts
  - The Wikipedia article on [computational phylogenetics](https://en.wikipedia.org/wiki/Computational_phylogenetics) is a good starting point - it's sufficiently comprehensive that, at least, you'll be able to pinpoint what you don't know and look for that elsewhere.
 Also, admittedly, passive reading is a pretty dry and ineffective way to learn; there are "learn by doing"-style tutorials in the works.